Expectations and course registration

 |First year (fewer than 27 semester hours completed)||1.5|

 |Sophomore year (at least 27, fewer than 58)||1.7|

 |Junior year (at least 58, fewer than 88)||1.9|

 |Senior year (at least 88 semester hours completed)||2.0|

 Reclassification of class level will be made at the end of each semester.
 Students who are on probation will attend a probation meeting and develop a plan for success.
 Students initially placed on academic probation will automatically be placed on financial aid warning.

 Suspension.
 At the end of each semester, the academic performance of all students in attendance during the semester will be reviewed.
 Those on probation for the previous semester and whose cumulative grade point average is still below the requisite level for their classification will be subject to suspension through the following semester.
-Moreover, any student having attempted 24 semester hours whose grade point average for the semester is below 1.0 and any student having attempted less than 24 semester hours whose grade point average is 0.0 will be subject to suspension.
+Moreover, any student having attempted 24 semester hours including transfer credit, whose grade point average for the semester is below 1.0 will be subject to suspension.
+Any student having attempted fewer than 24 semester hours including transfer credit whose grade point average is 0.0 will be subject to suspension.

 Students who have been suspended must apply for readmission and provide evidence that it is in their best interest to be readmitted.
-Their application will be reviewed by the Admissions and Scholarship Committee.
 Work taken at another college or university during the period of suspension will not be accepted for credit at Bluffton University.
 Students who are re-admitted after an academic suspension who wish to reinstate financial aid must appeal to the financial aid appeals committee.

 It should be noted that Bluffton University reserves the right to suspend any student at any time when in the judgment of the university authorities the student has grossly neglected studies or has been guilty of serious misconduct.
 A student suspended in this fashion receives no credit for work done during the term in which the suspension occurs.